Dhruvsr/dhruvnotes/src/site/notes/Theatre/Unit 2. Classical to Contemporary/Notes on Hot Seat Activity.md

 ### Noyonika
 - Leaning forward is a good choice
 - Too much repetition perhaps?
+Build more quirks and character traits

 ### Chinayrah
 - Why are you transfixed on one side of the audience? in the start